Islandora/documentation/docs/installation/docker-available-configuration.md

 ### DISABLE_SYN

 Set this to `true` to disable JWT authentication for Fedora.
-This is neccessary when performing a Fedora import using their import/export tools.
+This is necessary when performing a Fedora import using their import/export tools.

 By default, this is set to `false`.